 If you’re an INTJ, consider these as avenues for development:

-While it is natural for you to critique and challenge, understand that not everyone sees debate as healthy for their work relationships.
+While it is natural for you to critique and challenge, understand that not everyone sees the debate as healthy for their work relationships.

 If there is a real need to challenge, attempt to use more tactful words or learn to frame your challenge in a positive, forward-looking way.

 Besides that, learn to be encouraging and offer positive feedback, even for small achievements achieved by the team.
-A thank you email or a simple act of kindness can go a long way to build an effective team.
+A thank you email, or a simple act of kindness can go a long way to build an effective team.

 Keeping insights to yourself and working independently will often mean that you will face surprising opposition to your ideas.
 While you have already considered situations or decisions in depth in your mind already, understand that others have not made the ‘connections’ you have made.

-In order to reduce resistance to your ideas, attempt to share them as you are forming these ideas and ‘baking’ them inside your head.
+To reduce resistance to your ideas, attempt to share them as you are forming these ideas and ‘baking’ them inside your head.
 As you include more people in this process, you will find more agreement toward your decisions.